-Troop dues and Product Program money-earning opportunities are the best way to fund your Girl Scout Fun.
-Older girls may participate in other council approved money earning activities such as a car wash, or bake sale.
+The short answer is, no. Troop dues and Product Program money-earning opportunities are the best way to fund your Girl Scout Fun.
+Older Girl Scouts (Juniors and above) may participate in other council approved money earning activities such as a car wash, or bake sale.